Mareco Broadcasting Network: History

 In May 1993, MBNI, owned by Palma and Villar group of companies at that time, relaunched DWOO-AM as news radio station.

 In 1994, Luis Villar sold the shares to his children; the FM station went to his son, Louie, who introduced Crossover stations since then.
 The Villars later explained that the name describes its format: a combination of jazz, Latin, R&B and pop music.
 Four additional stations were later established nationwide.

 On the other hand, the AM station, as DWAT, went to the Palmas and later brought by businessman Lucio Tan, while its franchise was still being held by the MBNI.
 The transfer to the latter was the subject of a dispute when the Villar family filed a court case against Tan, which caused the delay of station's scheduled official broadcast as DWWW 774 in October 1996, under new management.
 The station is currently operated by Interactive Broadcast Media.

+On August 8, 2019, Philippine President Rodrigo Duterte signed Republic Act No. 11367 to the renewed Mareco Broadcasting Network, Inc., An act renewing for another Twenty-five (25) years the franchise granted to MBNI a franchise to construct, maintain and operate radio broadcasting and television stations in the Philippines.

 On December 30, 2019, Horizon of the Sun Communications (producer of Chinese Filipino oriented shows Chinatown TV and Chinese News TV on IBC 13) took over the station's operations.
 The Q Radio branding was launched on January 13, 2020.
 Meanwhile, its provincial stations started carrying the said brand on November 16, 2020.

 On July 1, 2023, Q Radio permanently went off-air due to financial problems.
 A few days prior, Brigada Mass Media Corporation signed an agreement with Mareco, in which it will lease the stations, except for the Bacolod station, whose operations were taken over by RYU Group of Companies.